Movieline Magazine

 100 BEST MOVIES EVER MADE

 Movieline Magazine selected The 100 Best Movies Ever Made (from silents to Spielberg) in their December 1995 issue - 100 of the all-time greatest English-language films - actually 101.
-The semi-serious article, reproduced here, was written by Virginia Campbell and Edward Margulies.
-They selected the 100 greatest movies ever made...in English, that is.
-Against their principles, they included one by Martin Scorsese and one by D.W.
+The semi-serious article was written by Virginia Campbell and Edward Margulies, who admitted that they included one by Martin Scorsese and one by D.W.
 Griffith, but they compensated for that by not including any films by David Lean or Mike Nichols.
-And look out - there's a film starring Arnold Schwarzenegger here.
 See also Movieline Magazine's 100 Greatest Foreign Films selections.

 Movieline Magazine's